-Many of us may have already interacted with a chat-bot which is an automated yet personalised conversation between software and a human user.
-Whether it’s Facebook Messenger to ask a question or ordering your favourite food, AI has given us a way to perform tasks easily and effectively.
+Many of us may have already interacted with a chat-bot which is an automated yet personalized conversation between software and a human user.
+Whether it’s Facebook Messenger to ask a question or ordering your favorite food, AI has given us a way to perform tasks easily and effectively.

 In order to allow this innovation to thrive, we need to transition away from a society where a majority of social benefits are derived from jobs.
 Our jobs must not the be-all, end-all of human existence.
 The traditional conception of work is limiting and will be harmful as we transition to a digital economy.

-As new technology allows our society to be more productive with less people working, it’s about time that we redefine the concept of work to include volunteering, parenting, and mentoring.
+As new technology allows our society to be more productive with fewer people working, it’s about time that we redefine the concept of work to include volunteering, parenting, and mentoring.

 The way a company HR recruits new hires is being impacted by artificial intelligence.
-IBM has created a suite of tools that use machine learning to help candidates personalise their job search experience with their tool Watson.
-In addition, Watson is helping recruiters prioritise jobs more efficiently, find talent faster, and match candidates more effectively.
+IBM has created a suite of tools that use machine learning to help candidates personalize their job search experience with their tool Watson.
+In addition, Watson is helping recruiters prioritize jobs more efficiently, find talent faster, and match candidates more effectively.